 Payment: $1,000 to one featured writer published in each issue, as determined by the editors; all other contributors receive two copies of the issue in which they are published.
 The best Bridge the Gap piece receives $50.

 Open to a wide variety of fiction from mainstream to avant-garde, Crazyhorse puts no limitations on style or form.
 If you’ve got something people haven’t seen before and won’t be able to forget, its editors are looking for it.

 Crazyhorse also accepts nonfiction of any sort, including memoirs, journal entries, obituaries, etc. — we told you it’s open to anything!
 Keep your word count between 2,500 and 8,500 words.

 Deadline: Open for submissions from September 1 to May 31, except for the month of January (when it only accepts entries for the Crazyhorse Prizes)

 Payment: $20 per printed page (up to a max of $200)

 Story Magazine is, you guessed it, all about the story, whatever shape it takes.
 Each issue is based around a theme, but its editors encourage writers to think outside the box when it comes to how to address that theme — fiction, nonfiction, hybrid forms, “hermit-crab essays” and more are all up for consideration.

 16. Vestal Review

 Prefer to keep your short stories extremely short?
 Vestal Review publishes flash fiction of no more than 500 words.
 Its editors are open to all genres except for syrupy romance, hard science fiction and children’s stories, and they have a special fondness for humor.
 R-rated content is OK, but stay away from anything too racy, gory or obscene.

 Deadline: Submission periods are February to May and August to November

 Flash Fiction Online allows for slightly longer flash stories — between 500 and 1,000 words.
 Its editors like sci-fi and fantasy but are open to all genres.
 As with Vestal, stay away from the heavier stuff like erotica and violence.
-As of March 1, 2015, FFO accepts previously published works.
+FFO accepts previously published works in their reprint category.